Hugo-dgn/drone-pilot/README.md

 python ground.py switch n
 ```

-Where `n` is the number representing the flight mode:
+Here, `n` is the number representing the flight mode:
-- 0: Altitude flight mode
+- `0`: Altitude flight mode
-- 1: Offboard flight mode to go through the window
+- `1`: Offboard flight mode to go through the window

 To choose which window to go through: